ChatBoat/ChatBoat-SGuard_SCDFXIBM/README.md

 > SGuard is a Voice-Enabled Emergency Assistant that empowers the public to be First Responders (SGuardians) to medical emergencies.

 SGuard monitors the vitals of its user via his or her phone and/or smartwatch.
 When the user collapses, the in-app AI Voicebot loudly calls for help to draw the attention of nearby civilians (SGuardians).
 SGuard then guides the SGuardian in doing a preliminary diagnosis via interactive verbal conversation.
-This is to provide aid to the user during the 5 to 10 min window before SCDF arrives, increasing their survivability.
+This is to provide aid to the user during the 5-10 min window before SCDF arrives, increasing their survivability.

-### Key Features

-- IBM Cloud powered AI Voicebot that can diagnose common causes for collapsing & provide interactive verbal guidance
-- Usage of phone and/or smartwatch sensors to detect medical emergencies
-- Single user utility incentivizes uptake compared to relying on others to have the app
-- Any member of the public can respond and become an SGuardian

 ### Comparison with MyResponder App